DnD 5e Feats

 Feats are great ways to customize your D&D 5e character, but which ones are worth picking up?

-What are feats in 5e?
+What Are Feats in 5e?

 Feats are special abilities that can be gained to further customize your character build.
 Because of the fairly tight-knit class system in 5th Edition, feats are the most effective way to customize your character build.